Catechesis of the Good Shepherd- Level 1 Training

 Three-year-olds begin with stories about Jesus.
 The rest of the year they learn Old and New Testament stories of promise, taught in relation to Jesus.
 They also learn the Lord’s Prayer and attend Children’s Chapel.

-Four-year-olds visit the Atrium of the Good Shepherd during the 9:00 hour.
+Four-year-olds visit the Atrium of the Good Shepherd.
 Discovering and deepening the child’s relationship with Jesus as the Good Shepherd is the primary focus of the atrium.
-During the 10:00 hour, four-year-olds return to their classroom for a Bible story, snack and playground time.
+They return to their classroom for a Bible story, snack and playground time.

 Fourth/Fifth graders meet their Sunday School teachers in their classroom following the 9:00 service.
 Students may meet parents at a designated spot after Sunday School, and parents should sign the permission form in the child’s classroom.
 Teachers are happy to wait with children each week if you prefer to pick them up in the classroom.